Doubly-linked lists¶

 }

-Exercise: Before reading on, see if you can figure out what specification is appropriate and what annotations are needed.
+Exercise: Before reading on, see if you can figure out what specification is appropriate.

-Now, here is the fully annotated version of the remove
+Now, here is the annotated version of remove

 // Remove the given node from the list and returns another pointer